 Generate a game board map from a bitmap

-I will now describe how the engine use bitmap files to let you quickly create a mission map.
-But first, some relevant side information.
+To make these kind of missions seamless to create, the game engine can use bitmap files to let you quickly create a mission map.
+Before we look at how, some relevant information.

 Board movement